 Sustainability means a way of life that ensures that all generations of humanity have the opportunity to live a prosperous life - generations now and in future!
 A lack in sustainability means that humans cannot sustain themselves on this earth in the long run and it comes with all the negative effects we are witnessing right now: A rapid decline in biodiversity, a raise in wealth divides and poverty, pollution and destruction of natural habitat ...
 As the German author Michael Ende said: We are already fighting the Third World War.
 Our enemy are future generations.
 The problem is that they cannot fight back.

 You have questions about the entire concept or need some advice for daily matters?
-Katja is nearly done with her Master in Sustainable Development, so no matter what's your question about sustainable living, we can offer you an answer.
+Katja has a Master in Sustainable Development, so no matter what sustainability related topic your question is about, we can offer you an answer.
 Contact us for a consultation.

 1. Yama (social conduct)